-Collecting international duties and import taxes
+Collecting international duty and import taxes

 If you ship internationally, then your customers might be charged additional duties and import taxes when they receive their shipments.